School Board

 2. Consideration and possible vote to approve agenda.

-3. Consideration and possible vote to approve December 12, 2022 board minutes.
+3. Consideration and possible vote to approve the December 8, 2025 meeting minutes.

 4. COMMUNICATIONS: